IHE/ITI.mCSD/input/pagecontent/volume-1.md

 - The organization's role in the network, like participant or sub-participant, expressed as the type of organization.
-- The organization's relationship to its connectivity vendor, expressed as the organization hierarchy (i.e. partOf).
+- The organization's relationship to its connectivity vendor, expressed as the organization hierarchy (i.e., partOf).
 - The organization's connectivity state as an extension.
 - Supported profiles, purposes of use, etc. as extensions.
 - The organization's identity as a home community ID, for use in IHE Document Sharing profiles.

-When the organization's structure and its network capabilities need to vary independently (e.g. an organization uses two connectivity vendors), directories typically handle this by creating parallel instances of the Organization resource that then have to be merged by custom code to display.
+When the organization's structure and its network capabilities need to vary independently (e.g., an organization uses two connectivity vendors), directories typically handle this by creating parallel instances of the Organization resource that then have to be merged by custom code to display.